zhunyoung/clingoTutorial/README.md

 1. Install either Anaconda or Miniconda according to the following link https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-2. Create a virtual environment with python 3.6, and activate it
+2. Create a virtual environment with python 3.6, and activate it.
+(Please notice the (py3.6) in your terminal after you activate it.)
 ```
 conda create -n py3.6 python=3.6
 conda activate py3.6